Skip to content

 3. Select the number of years you want to take to pay back the car loan.

-4. The average APR is shown but you can change this if you know your credit score or whether you have a good or bad credit rating.
-If you’ve got a poor credit score, you’ll typically have to pay a higher APR (more interest).
+4. The average APR is shown but you can change it depending on if you have a good or bad credit rating.
+If you have a poor credit score, you’ll typically have to pay a higher APR (more interest).

-5. Check your result – you’ll be able to see what you could borrow based on the figures given, plus what you’re likely to pay in total interest.
+5. Check your result.
+You’ll be able to see what you could borrow, plus what you’re likely to pay in total interest.

-6. If you want to, you can try changing some of the variables to see what happens to the totals if, for example, you paid a little more or less every month.
+6. If you want to, you can change some of the variables to see what happens to the totals if, for example, you pay a little more or less each month.

-In both cases, you can then see how likely you are to be accepted for this size of loan.
+You can then see how likely you are to be accepted for the loan.
 Simply select the ‘Check your eligibility’ button, enter a few personal details and you’ll be able to see loans that you’re likely to be accepted for.
-This will also show you the likely APR (the interest) you’ll have to pay.
-Don’t worry, checking like this won’t have any impact on your credit score.
+This will also show you the likely APR (the interest rate) you’ll have to pay.
+Don’t worry, this eligibility check won’t impact your credit score.

-If you’re happy with one of the loans you’re likely to be eligible for, you can then apply for one.
-The application will then most likely have an impact on your credit score.
+If you’re happy with one of the loans you’re likely to be eligible for, you can make a full application, which will show up on your credit record.

-You should think carefully about whether you can afford to pay back a loan, regularly and on time for the length of the loan, before you take one out.
+But before you go ahead, think carefully about whether you can afford to pay back the loan, regularly and on time, for the entire length of the deal.

 How does the car finance calculator work?

-We can help you see what your current credit score is for free, to help you get a more accurate idea of what APR you’re likely to pay on your loan.
+You can check your credit score for free to help you get a more accurate idea of what APR you’re likely to pay on your loan.

 Compare car loans

-All of these offer differing advantages and disadvantages, so you’ll need to weigh up what’s best for you.
-We can help you see how much you’re likely to pay for a car loan, and this will enable you to see how the deals you’re being offered by a car dealer or manufacturer compare with a straightforward loan.
+All of these finance options have different pros and cons, so you’ll need to weigh up what’s best for you.
+We can help you see how much you’re likely to pay for a personal car loan.
+This will let you compare the cost of a loan with any deals you’re offered by a car dealer or manufacturer.

 Frequently asked questions